dhutchis/RamDist/README.md

 # RamDist

+### Abstract
+**Structure Almost Surely: Approximate Ramsey Numbers** Consider the approximate Ramsey number 0.99-R(p,q), defined as the minimum network size n such that 99% of all 2-colored graphs of size n have a monochromatic subgraph of size p or of size q.
+Using random samples, we find that 0.99-R(p,q) grows significantly slower than the classical Ramsey number 1.0-R(p,q).
+Subsequently, we can guarantee the presence of substructure in a network at smaller network sizes than expected, in exchange for marginally small chance of error.

+## Intro
 Terminology: Given n, q1, q2
 define a ***good*** graph as one that has either a sub-clique of size q1 (call this a Kq1) *or* a sub-independent-set of size q2 (call this an Iq2).
 A ***bad*** graph has neither sub-structure.